 Trophies at the 2023 Inspire Justice Awards

 Thank you for considering making a nomination for one of the many unsung heroes and teams working across the UK’s justice sector.
-We appreciate the time and effort that goes into submitting any award nomination, which is why we have tried to make the process as simple as possible.
+We appreciate the time and effort that goes into submitting an award nomination, which is why we have tried to make the process as simple as possible.

-Submit your nomination
+Submit a nomination

-Please submit your nomination using the form below.
-You will be required to enter your details and those of your nominee(s).
-You will then need to answer three questions about your nominee(s) so we get all the information we need.
+You will be required to enter your details and the details of your nominee(s).
+You will then need to answer three questions about your nominee(s) so that we gather all the information we need.

 "*" indicates required fields